Ecovolis: System

-Each Ecovolis station is staffed by two employees in two shifts and contains 30 – 60 bicycles.
-As of 2014, four stations are in operation in Tirana, and about 2000 people have subscribed.
-In order to use the bicycles it is required to provide a personal identification document (such as passport or ID card) or by subscribing to the Ecovolis membership Card.
-The bicycle is equipped with a front bicycle basket, a behind carrier, a comfortable saddle and a public fender with the Ecovolis sign.
-The bicycle stations also provide touristic information to the visitors and a list of the city attractions.
-Moreover, being a non-profit social enterprise, during particular days the program offers free bicycle service, cycling courses, donations of bicycles and helmets for children in need, bike tours and a bicycle recycle program.
+Each Ecovolis station was staffed by two employees in two shifts and contains 30 – 60 bicycles.
+As of 2014, four stations were in operation in Tirana, and about 2000 people were subscribed.
+In order to use the bicycles, it was required to provide a personal identification document (such as a passport or an ID card) or to subscribe to the Ecovolis membership card.
+Bicycles were equipped with a front bicycle basket, a behind carrier, a comfortable saddle and a public fender with the Ecovolis sign.
+The bicycle stations also provided touristic information to the visitors and a list of the city's main attractions.
+Being a non-profit social enterprise, the program sometimes offered free bicycle service, cycling courses, donations of bicycles and helmets for children in need, bike tours and a bicycle recycle program.

 Payment

-The program operates in two ways: through membership subscription or a personal identification document (such as passport or ID card).
+The program operated in two ways: through membership subscription or a personal identification document (such as passport or ID card).
 Individuals registered with the program identify themselves with the Ecovolis membership card at any bicycle station.
-For visitors, the cost is about $1.00 per day.
+For visitors, the cost was about $1.00 per day.
 In 2014, Ecovolis allowed users at some of its kiosks to earn credit towards free bicycles use by returning metal cans for recycling.